 LifeValues for Spouses and Partners

-LifeValues quiz and the LifeValues exercises.
+Work through the LifeValuesQuiz and the exercises on your own.
 Spend some time reflecting on your own life history and decision-making style.
-Then ask your spouse or partner to take these exercises also and then compare your results.
-(Download a PDF version of the LifeValues Exercises and Quiz.)
+Then ask your spouse or partner to take these exercises also and compare your results.
+(Download a PDF version of the LifeValues Exercises and Quiz here.)

 Compare your scores in each of the four LifeValues.
 Discuss the similarities and differences in your values, particularly where your spouse or partner scores low and you score high, or vice versa.

 Talk about where your values differ and where they match.